 Writer for a lifestyle — Southern

-To Elizabeth Hutchinson, There’s certainly no place like the South.
+To Elizabeth Hutchison, There’s certainly no place like the South.
 It’s a special place with a rich culture and colorful characters.
-As an assistant editor with the popular lifestyle magazine, Garden & Gun, Hutchinson — or Hutch, as she likes to be called — is responsible for helping give a voice to the place she calls home.
+As an assistant editor with the popular lifestyle magazine, Garden & Gun, Hutchison — or Hutch, as she likes to be called — is responsible for helping give a voice to the place she calls home.

 Having grown up in Mount Pleasant, the opportunity with Garden & Gun meant a sort of homecoming.
 Inspiration still struck her at every corner; it seems to her that people have a story to tell and it’s up to her to help them tell it.
 Her columns such as “Good Eats” and “Belle Décor” cultivate a uniquely Southern focus that speaks to tens of thousands of readers.

-Go to http://gardenandgun.com/blog/elizabeth-hutchison to peruse Hutchinson’s writing for Garden & Gun.
+Go to gardenandgun.com/blog/elizabeth-hutchison to peruse Hutchison’s writing for Garden & Gun.